Ask a Librarian

 If you're interested in Genealogy, our librarians have put together a pathfinder to help you navigate all the Library's resources on the subject.
 If Genealogy's your thing, take a look!

 As hard as we try to get Library resources to be available to you at home as well as in the Library, there are a few we simply can't push out to you.
 Here is the list of those, along with some ideas that might help with flexibility.

 The genealogy service for libraries with over 10 million images of US Census forms.
 This is available on all our public computers- right on the desktop.

 Austin American Statesman Archives

 The Library has two months worth of the Statesman on its shelves.
 If you need articles older than that, ask the Reference Librarian for a password.

 Consumer Reports Website

 Want to know what the ratings are on that item you're about to buy?
 Consumer Reports is the place!
 Ask the Reference Librarian for a password.

-Consumer Reports is also one of the magazines available in the TexShare Resources, which you can access from home with your library card number.
+The Consumer Reports magazine is also available in the TexShare Resources, which you can access from home with your library card number.
 Log-in on our Catalog page, click on the Tex Share icon, scroll down that confusing page that follows (the icons are not under our control!) and click on All EBSCO Databases at the top of the beige column on the left.
 Publications on the blue bar at the top will take you to all sorts of interesting digitized magazines, including Consumer Reports!

 Interested in learning how to make good use of these resources?
 We'll be happy to help!
-Email our Reference Manager to sign up for a 15 minute training session.
+Email our Public Services Manager to sign up for a 15 minute training session.